bugragungoz/DiskUsageAnalyzer/README.md

 The dual-mode approach solves the trade-off between speed and functionality:
 - **Fast Mode**: Optimized for quick analysis and large drives
 - **Deep Mode**: Optimized for thorough analysis and frequent navigation

+All scanning modes are integrated into a single PowerShell script (`DiskAnalyzer.ps1`) with no external dependencies.
+Users select their preferred mode through an interactive menu at startup.

 ## Legal Disclaimer